RVP FAQ

 What are the advertisement restrictions for tastings at a grocery store?

-Signs advertising beer and wine tastings may not be placed in the windows or outside of the premises that can be viewed from the public right of way WAC 314-02-102(2)(b)
+• Signs advertising beer and wine tastings may not be placed in windows or outside the business in areas that can be seen from the public right of way.
+WAC 314-02-102(2)(b)

-A licensee may advertise a tasting event only within the store, on a store web site, in store newsletters and flyers, and via e-mail and mail to customers who have requested notice of events.
-Advertising may not be targeted to or appeal principally to youth.
+• A licensee may advertise a tasting event only inside the store, on the store website, in store newsletters and flyers, emails, or by mail to customers who have asked to get notice of events.
+Advertising may not be targeted to or appeal to youth.
 RCW 66.24.363(6)

 Apparently Intoxicated Customer